About the Lifecycle tracker

 Advancing an asset through its lifecycle

-If necessary, you can use the Status button to revert to a previous lifecycle stage.
 The status of the asset is updated to match.
-Any incomplete assessments that are not identified as "Required" are not carried over to the next stage.
+Any incomplete activities that are not identified as "Required" are not carried over to the next stage.

-Tip Click the various stages in the stage stepper to view the lifecycle activities that were completed in previous stages and those that require attention in advanced stages, without advancing or reverting the asset to another lifecycle stage.
+Tip Click the various stages in the lifecycle activities pop-up to view the activities that were completed in previous stages and those that require attention in advanced stages, without advancing or reverting the asset to another lifecycle stage.